 However it must be remembered at all times that a law firm, like any other business, have to make a profit from the resources allocated to the client’s work.

 Accordingly, a fixed fee will have to be fixed at a rate at least comparable to what income would normally be received (on average across a portfolio of cases) for the same work and, to provide for risk, will normally be higher than the alternative, an estimated fee.

 However, in exchange for the potentially higher cost, the client gets certainty of expenditure (which is often worth paying for).
 If you would like to read more about fixed fees please click here for more information.

-At Francis Wilks & Jones we are extremely familiar with fixed fee models and can certainly work under such arrangements with you.
-We also have alternate funding models which may be more appropriate to your circumstances.
+At Francis Wilks & Jones we are extremely familiar with fixed fee models and all other types of funding models.
+We are happy to explore any type of charging structure with clients to see whether alternate funding models might be appropriate to your circumstances.